-pushd Command (with examples)
+How to Use the Command 'pushd' (with examples)

-pushd Command (with examples)
+How to Use the Command 'pushd' (with examples)

-Use Case 1: Switch to a directory and push it on the stack
+Use case 1: Switch to a directory and push it on the stack

 pushd path\to\directory